Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \section{Other Tensions - Curiosities}

-In this section we provide a list of the non-standard signals in cosmological data and the curiosities of the $\Lambda$CDM cosmology beyond the Hubble crisis.
+In this section we provide a list of the non-standard signals in cosmological data and the curiosities of the $\Lambda$CDM cosmology beyond the Hubble tension which is currently the most widely studied and among the most statistically significant tensions.
 In many cases the signals are controversial and there is currently debate in the literature on the possible physical or systematic origin of these signals.
 For completeness we refer to all signals we could identify in the literature referring also to references that dispute the physical origin of these signals.